11 Predictive modelling and machine learning

 (Click here to go to the solution.)

-Another useful class of ensemble method that relies on combining decision trees are boosted trees.
-Several different versions are available - we’ll use a version called Stochastic Gradient Boosting (Friedman, 2002), which is available through the gbm package.
+Another useful class of ensemble method that relies on combining decision trees is boosted trees.
+Several different versions are available; we’ll use a version called Stochastic Gradient Boosting (Friedman, 2002), which is available through the gbm package.
 Let’s start by installing that:

 install.packages("gbm")